 Students entering 2012 and after: satisfies the Visual and Performing Arts distribution requirement.

-All students: may be counted toward the interdisciplinary minor in Film and Media Studies.
+May be counted toward the interdisciplinary minor in Film and Media Studies.

 (Not offered 2014-15.)